INDICATIONS AND USAGE

 Cystadane is a methylating agent indicated in pediatric and adult patients for the treatment of homocystinuria to decrease elevated homocysteine blood concentrations.
 Included within the category of homocystinuria are:

 - 5,10-methylenetetrahydrofolate reductase (MTHFR) deficiency

 IMPORTANT SAFETY INFORMATION

-- Monitoring: Monitor plasma methionine concentrations in patients with CBS deficiency.
-Keep plasma methionine concentrations below 1,000 μmol/L through dietary modification and, if necessary, a reduction of Cystadane dose.
+- Hypermethioninemia in Patients with CBS Deficiency: CYSTADANE may worsen elevated plasma methionine concentrations and cerebral edema has been reported.
+Monitor plasma methionine concentrations in patients with CBS deficiency.
+Keep plasma methionine concentrations below 1,000 micromol/L through dietary modification and, if necessary, a reduction of CYSTADANE dosage.

-- Most common adverse reactions (incidence > 2%) were nausea and gastrointestinal distress, based on physician survey.
+- Most common adverse reactions (> 2%) are: nausea and gastrointestinal distress, based on physician survey.

 - To report SUSPECTED ADVERSE REACTIONS, contact Recordati Rare Diseases Inc. at 1-888-575-8344, or FDA at 1‑800-FDA-1088 or www.fda.gov/medwatch.